 Planned areas for population growth have been identified because of their current proximity to public transport.

 Higher patronage of these services will be encouraged in order to reduce the number of car trips.
-Engagement with public transport providers during public exhibition of the Draft Housing Strategy will examine ways to ensure the areas of growth are matched with a public transport service that can accommodate an increase in population both for residents and employees.
+Engagement with public transport providers during public LEP preparation will examine ways to ensure the areas of growth are matched with a public transport service that can accommodate an increase in population both for residents and employees.